deeplearning4j/deeplearning4j/restrictedboltzmannmachine.md

 ![Alt text](../img/LFW_reconstruction.jpg)

+Imagine for a second that an RBM that was only fed images of elephants and dogs, and which had only two output nodes, one for each animal.
+The question the RBM is asking itself on the forward pass is: Given these pixels, should my weights send a stronger signal to the elephant node or the dog node?
+And the question the RBM asks on the backward pass is: Given an elephant, which distribution of pixels should I expect?

 The process of learning reconstructions is, in a sense, learning which groups of pixels tend to co-occur for a given set of images.
-You can think of the activations produced by nodes of hidden layers deep in the network as representing significant co-occurrences.
+The activations produced by nodes of hidden layers deep in the network represent significant co-occurrences; e.g. "nonlinear gray tube + big, floppy ears + wrinkles" might be one.

-(Imagine for a second that an RBM that was only fed images of elephants and dogs, and which had only two output nodes, one for each animal.
-The question the RBM is asking itself on the forward pass is: Given these pixels, should my weights send a stronger signal to the elephant node or the dog node?
-And the question the RBM asks on the backward pass is: Given an elephant, which distribution of pixels should I expect?)

 In the two images above, you see reconstructions learned by Deeplearning4j's implemention of an RBM.
 These reconstructions represent what the RBM's activations "think" the original data looks like.
 Geoff Hinton refers to this as a sort of machine "dreaming".